 “I often think of him in that inital innocence.
 I imagine the shapes he must have seen, the blur of moving colors, and as I recall him in his infancy, I feel overwhelmed by a sense of helpless dread.
 I consider his eyes, blinking softly, and then I remember all of the horrors they will later see.
 I dwell on the small, pink hands, and in my mind I watch them grow larger and darker as I think about all that they will later do, of how stained they will become with the blood of others.
 It is impossible to reconcile these visions, or to escape their sadness.
 They are like scenes from separate worlds, pages from different books, so that it is impossible to imagine how the end of my son’s life could have sprung from the beginning.”

 Because of Jeffrey’s apparent aimlessness and alcoholism, Lionel tried numerous times to compel Jeffrey to pursue college or to get a job.
-Lionel later recognized how ridiculous these conversations must have seemed to Jeffrey considering the fact that he, as a teenager, had already murdered a man:
+Lionel later recognized how ridiculous these conversations must have seemed to Jeffrey.
+At that point, Jeffrey Dahmer had already murdered a man:

 “For him, a sudden, uncontrollable act of violence and sexual mutilation had thrust any hope for an ordinary life into a work that was utterly beyond his grasp.
 How odd and unrealizable all my talk of college and careers must have struck him after that.
 My ambitions for him, the little strategies I suggested for getting his life on track, must have seemed like constructs from another planet; my system of values, built as it was on notions of work and family, like quaint, but incomprehensible artifacts from a vanished civilization.”

-Through the book, Lionel describes the similarities between him and his son and wonders what sent Jeffrey down this murderous path, instead of him.
+Through the book, Lionel describes the similarities between him and his son.
+He wonders what sent Jeffrey down this murderous path, instead of him.
 He also spoke of turmoil in the home and Lionel’s inability to connect with Jeffrey (or anyone else, for that matter).